Agherasmit12/Waste-Management-System/README.md

 4.Open a browser and browse the PHPMyAdmin. (http://localhost/phpmyadmin)

-5.Create a new database naming it "gabbage".
+5.Create a new database naming it  "Gabage".

 6.Import the SQL file from the extracted source code folder.
-The file is known as "gabbbbbage.sql" and located in the root path of the extracted folder.
+The file is known as "Gabage.sql" and located in the root path of the extracted folder.

 7.Open a web browser and browse the web application. (http://localhost/Gabage/)